Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Inspect high-traffic lanes for dulling or wear.

-• Check joints and cracks for movement or edge damage.
+• Check joints and cracks for edge damage or movement.

 Annually